EmergentProperly/Volca-Sync-Divider/README.md

 The Volca Keys has a touchy Sync-In.
 Setting the volume low helps to resolve the problem.
 A ground loop isolator added to the audio-out eliminates the problem entirely.

-Syncing the Volcas at very low BPM (i.e. master sync <50BPM-100BPM with sync outs set to 1/16) can produce unexpected syncopation.
-Although initially this may be undesirable, it can actually produce pleasing results with a bit of experimenting and tweaking.
+Syncing the Volcas at very low BPM (i.e. master sync <50BPM-100BPM with sync-outs set to 1/16) can produce unexpected syncopation.
+Although initially this may be undesirable, it can actually produce pleasing results with a bit of experimenting.

 DISCLAIMER:
 1) Due to the quirkiness of individual Volcas, your mileage may vary.